-In reality, investing always comes with risk and always requires investors to conduct their own due diligence.
-Unless a copycat investor is using an automated program that buys and sells as soon as a big investor announces their trade, they will still have to stay on top of their own investments, even if the decisions of what/when to buy/sell are all recommended by someone else.
+In reality, investing always comes with risk, and always requires investors to conduct their own due diligence.
+Unless a copycat investor is using an automated program that buys and sells as soon as a big investor announces their trade, like a robo advisor of one type or another, they will still have to stay on top of their own investments, even if the decisions of what/when to buy/sell are all recommended by someone else.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Claw Promotion: Customer must fund their Active Invest account with at least $10 within 30 days of opening the account.
 Probability of customer receiving $1,000 is 0.028%.
 See full terms and conditions.